Appearance

 For screens that don't perfectly divide into full panels, you can use half panels:

-- Half-height rows — A row of panels at half the standard height, typically used at the top or bottom of a screen
+- Half-height rows — A row of panels at half the standard height, applied to either the top or bottom row of the screen

-- Half-width columns — A column of panels at half the standard width, used at the left or right edges
+- Half-width columns — A column of panels at half the standard width, applied to either the left or right column

 Panel Shapes